antaz/hikari/README.md

 ## Community

-The `hikari` community gears to be inclusive and welcoming to everyone, this is why we chose to adere to the [Geekfeminism Code of Conduct](https://geekfeminismdotorg.wordpress.com/about/code-of-conduct/).
+The `hikari` community gears to be inclusive and welcoming to everyone, this is why we chose to adhere to the [Geekfeminism Code of Conduct](https://geekfeminismdotorg.wordpress.com/about/code-of-conduct/).

 If you care to be a part of our community, please join our Matrix chat at